matcauthon49/blog/content/posts/akerman.md

 {{ figure(src="https://matcauthon49.github.io/assets/blog/akerman/belmondo.png", alt="", caption="") }}

 [^1]: And, look: I love America.
-The fact that the greatest society the world has ever had[^4] followed from what is essentially the opposite of the antithesis I of what purport to support has not gone unnoticed by me.
+The fact that the greatest society the world has ever had[^4] followed from what is essentially the antithesis I of what purport to support has not gone unnoticed by me.
 Someday I will know the answer to how such a thing happened, but for now I’m going to assume that it has something to do with the protestant work ethic.

 [^2]: Janet Bergstrom, Sight and Sound, November 1999.